ibeltagy/pl-semantics/README.md

 - Last step to compile alchemy is to edit alchemy/src/makefile.
 You will find few comments in the file showing how to edit it.

 - Use Java 7.
-If you want to use an earlier version of Java, you need to update the version of scala used.
+If you want to use a later version of Java, you need to update the version of scala used.

 Running our system on different datasets
 ----------------------